abdullah0306/supercharge.ai/README.md

-# Muhasaba AI - Financial Management System
+# SuperCharge AI - Financial Management System

 ## About

-Muhasaba AI is a cutting-edge financial management system that combines Islamic finance principles with modern artificial intelligence.
+SuperCharge AI is a cutting-edge financial management system that combines Islamic finance principles with modern artificial intelligence.
 Our platform helps businesses and individuals manage their finances more effectively through smart bank integrations, automated bookkeeping, and Shariah-compliant financial insights.

 ## Features